lakipop/Slide-Text-Extractor/ROADMAP.md

 1. ✅ **Phase 2** (Logging) → COMPLETED
 2. ✅ **Phase 1** (Formatting) → COMPLETED
-3. **Phase 7** (PDF Support) → Leverage existing infrastructure
+3. **Phase 3** (Streamlit UI) → UI for image slide processing
-4. **Phase 3** (Streamlit UI) → UI for both image and PDF inputs
+4. **Phase 5** (FastAPI Backend) → API for slide extraction
-5. **Phase 5** (FastAPI Backend) → API supports both formats
+5. **Phase 6** (Vue.js Frontend) → Modern UI for slide tool
-6. **Phase 6** (Vue.js Frontend) → Modern UI for all features
+6. **Phase 4** (Image Extraction) → Advanced feature for slides
-7. **Phase 4** (Image Extraction) → Advanced feature, requires most research
+7. **Phase 7** (PDF Support) → Separate project for book-style documents

 ---

 ## Notes

-- Phases 1-2 are complete with robust foundation
+- ✅ Phases 1-2 are complete with robust foundation
-- Phases 1-3, 7 can be completed within the current Python project
+- Phases 1-4 focus on perfecting the slide extraction tool
-- PDF support (Phase 7) should be added before UI phases for complete functionality
+- **Phase 7 (PDF) should be a separate repository** due to different use case and output format
-- Phases 5-6 require creating new, separate repositories
+- Phases 5-6 can create API/UI for the slide extractor
-- The API-based architecture (Phases 5-6) follows modern microservices best practices
+- PDF Book Extractor can follow similar architecture patterns but remain independent